awsdocs/aws-net-developer-guide/doc_source/sdk-store.md

 using Amazon.Runtime.CredentialManagement;
 ...

-// For illustrative purposes only--do not include credentials in your code.
+// Do not include credentials in your code.
-WriteProfile("my_new_profile", "AKIAIOSFODNN7EXAMPLE", "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY");
+WriteProfile("my_new_profile", SecurelyStoredKeyID, SecurelyStoredSecretAccessKey);
 ...

 void WriteProfile(string profileName, string keyId, string secret)